-I have been working with teens and their families for several years in various settings.
+I have been working with teens and their families for over a decade in various settings.
 This ranges from kids released from Juvenile Hall, to family sessions on an adolescent psychiatric ward, to the teen just trying to figure out where they fit.
 I also taught in the Psychology Department at Vanguard University.

 Vanguard University: Master’s Degree in Clinical Psychology

 University of Arizona: Bachelor’s Degree is Psychology with Emphasis in Cognitive Neuroscience

 I am licensed as a Marriage and Family Therapist in the state of California: MFT # 49367.